-J&K crisis: UNSC chief Poland calls for bilateral resolution even as Pakistan tries to raise matter
+J&K: UNSC chief Poland calls for bilateral resolution after Pakistan tries to raise matter

 Poland’s Ambassador to India Adam Burakowski on Monday said Kashmir was a problem that India and Pakistan have to resolve bilaterally.
 “Poland hopes that both countries can work out a mutually beneficial solution bilaterally,” Burakowski told The Indian Express in an interview.

-The European country holds the presidency of the United Nations Security Council at the moment.
+The European country holds the presidency of the United Nations Security Council for August.
 Pakistan approached the world body following India’s decision last week to scrap Kashmir’s special status under Article 370 of Constitution.

 “Poland believes that the dispute can only be resolved by peaceful means,” he said.
 “Like the European Union, we are in favour of dialogue between India and Pakistan.”